upeshp/MS3_EasyDinner/TESTING.md

 RECIPES

  - Search:
-	- Entering search terms in input area brings back appropriate reuslts (i.e. recipes where recipe/ingredients matches the search term)
+	- Entering search terms in input area brings back appropriate results (i.e. recipes where recipe/ingredients matches the search term)
 	- If invalid search term entered "No results found!" message displayed
 	- Clicking the "magnifying glass" icon activates the search and displays recipe cards matching search criteria
 	- Clicking the "x" icon resets the search and displays all recipe cards again